ajaygunalan/mqtt_tensorflow/README.md

 4. Define a global variable which stores the value whenever it is subscribed in the on_message function.
 5. It is then passed on to the Tensorflow, which when calculates and publishes the joint angle values to Rpi.

-Author: Abhimanyu
+Author: Abhik, Abhimanyu
-Email Id: abhimanyusingh8713@gmail.com
+Email Id: abhiksingla10@gmail.com, abhimanyusingh8713@gmail.com